Dica-Developer/MTG/README.md

 ###Prerequisite

+We recommend following versions minimum as our tests runs with these.

+* `node v4.4.1`
+* `npm v2.14.20`

 In order to get the best experience you need to download the some json files anf place it well.
 Add a folder named `dev_data` to the `src` folder.